 Plasma exposures after administration of CAB LA are expected to remain between the oral CAB 10 mg and 30 mg exposures.
 At this stage of development, a lead-in of oral CAB is being employed to determine safety and tolerability in individual participants, prior to the transition to CAB LA.
 The accumulated efficacy and safety data with oral CAB and CABLA in HIV-infected and HIV-uninfected participants supports continued clinical development for HIV treatment and PrEP.

-A second Phase 2b study in HIV-infected, antiretroviral naïve adults is currently underway (LATTE-2), with 310 participants enrolled to receive oral CAB 30mg + ABC/3TC for 20 weeks followed by a long acting regimen containing CAB LA + TMC278LA or continuation of oral medications.
+A second Phase 2b study in HIV-infected, antiretroviral naïve adults (LATTE-2) is ongoing, with 310 participants enrolled to receive oral CAB 30mg + ABC/3TC for 20 weeks followed by a long acting regimen containing CAB LA + TMC278LA or continuation of oral medications.
 Data from this study is limited and preliminary.
 One participant with Hepatitis C infection and underlying stage 3/4liver fibrosis received oral CAB 30mg + ABC/3TC and developed possible drug induced liver injury and a second subject on oral CAB 30 mg + ABC/3TC, with steatohepatitis, developed possible drug induced liver injury approximately 6 months after initiating oral CAB.
 Two deaths have occurred on study, one due to a motor vehicle accident (unrelated to study products), and as noted above, one due to anoxic brain injury from status epilepticus in the setting of recreational drug use; contribution from oral CAB could not be ruled out.

-Cumulative exposures of GSK1265744, through 01 July 2015, are shown in Table 2.
+Cumulative exposures of GSK1265744, through December 2017, are shown in Table 2.

-Table 2: Cumulative Cabotegravir Exposure Estimates from Phase 1 through Phase 2b Clinical Studies Up To 01 July 2015
+Table 2: Cumulative Cabotegravir Exposure Estimates from Phase 1 through Phase 2b ClinicalStudies Up To December 2017